ppy/osu-wiki/news/2025/2025-04-15-the-followpoint-azer-the-statistics-breaking-magician.md

 As Azer said, thank you for reading, and I hope you enjoyed this interview!

-By the way, speaking of enjoyment, we'd like to ask you for some feedback on The Followpoint news posts 👀 Is there anything you think we could improve?
+By the way, speaking of enjoyment, we'd like to ask you for some feedback on The Followpoint news posts. 👀

+Is there anything you think we could improve?
 Or maybe there's something specific that you like A LOT?
 Feel free to tell us!
 We try to learn and improve our posts every time, so any feedback is much appreciated!

 Lastly, keep an eye on the news feed around the end of April, as our next interview will hopefully come out around that time.